-1. Getting in debt is easy
+1. Getting into debt is easy

-When I was younger, it seemed like the grown up thing to do was apply for a credit card – so I did.
+When I was younger, it seemed like the grown-up thing to do was apply for a credit card – so I did.
 I had a small limit, spent it, then paid it back.
 It was easy.

 After a few months of following the same process, they upped the credit limit.
 I thought it was amazing.
 It started to feel like free money and so I went out and spent it.
-However, at the end of the month I didn’t have enough spare cash to pay it back so I had interest to pay.
+However, at the end of the month, I didn’t have enough spare cash to pay it back so I had the interest to pay.

 The following month I follow the same spending habits and decided not to pay the full amount back.
 I thought that the interest wasn’t that bad and I’d pay it back the following month.

 More time passed and I was given another hike on the limit and the card became a necessary part of my monthly spending.
 I maxed out the card but needed more money so I applied for another credit card, and another, and a loan and I was accepted.

 I had bills, I wanted things, I spent the money and it was easy.

 2. Being in debt is my fault